azhx/blagoblag/content/blog/2017/oct/13/rosenstein-encryption-response.rst

-His description of the threats that face us will be familiar to anyone who's glanced at the news in the past year: A data breach at Yahoo which compromised all three billion of its users, the WannaCry ransomware which paralyzed the UK's National Health System, and the breach of Equifax effecting every American with credit.
+His description of the threats that face us will be familiar to anyone who's glanced at the news in the past year: A data breach at Yahoo which compromised all three billion of its users, the WannaCry ransomware which paralyzed the UK's National Health System, and the breach of Equifax affecting every American with credit.
 Given these threats Mr. Rosentein then presents the challenge to countering them: encryption.